mkejeiri/Events-sourcing/README.md

 > Note that NServiceBus V6+ doesn't require anymore the unique attribute.

-- **NHibernate** : persistence supports relational da tabases.
+- **NHibernate** : persistence supports relational databases.
 We should know that child objects in the saga's data object are serialized and put in one column.
 And each collection use is going to result in extra tables, **the more tables, the more chance locks will occur**.
 By marking the properties in the data object as virtual, a derive class is created behind the scenes that checks if the data from the extra tables is really needed.

 - **Azure saga persistence** is a storage mechanism built on Azure table storage.
 It is very low cost and easy to set up in Azure.
 It supports the storgage of any type table storage can handle.